Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Results

 \subsection{Real-time Dynamics}

 We investigate the dynamics of entanglement asymmetry by considering a subsystem $A$ of 4 sites and setting the switching time from $H_{asym}$ to $H_{sym}$ at $t=0.5$.
 Our analysis compares a direct relaxation under $H_{sym}$ with our two-step protocol, revealing distinct behaviors for different initial states.
 For a tilted ferromagnetic initial state with a tilt angle of $\theta=0.2\pi$, we observe the clear emergence of case (1) of QPME, as shown in Fig.~\ref{fig:EA_real_time}(a).
 This is identified by the crossing of the EA curves for the direct quench (red) and the two-step protocol (green) around $t=1$.
-The underlying mechanism is the phenomenon of Hilbert subspace imprint (HSI) $\cite{yu2025hilbert}$, where certain initial states have significant overlap with only a small, non-ergodic subset of the Hilbert space, leading to non-thermalization dynamics.
+The underlying mechanism is the phenomenon of Hilbert subspace imprint (HSI) \cite{yu2025hilbert}.
+This phenomenon occurs when a system, initially prepared in a specific symmetry sector of a symmetric Hamiltonian $H_{0}$, is subjected to a weak symmetry breaking perturbation $H_{1}$.
+In this scenario, the initial state's overlap remains predominantly confined to a polynomially small set of eigenstates of the perturbed Hamiltonian $H=H_{0}+H_{1}$, as these eigenstates maintain an adiabatic connection to those of $H_{0}$.
+This dynamical confinement thereby leads to non-thermalizing behavior.
 To understand why the direct quench is slow, we note that the dynamics of the tilted ferromagnetic state under $H_{sym}$ are unitarily equivalent to the dynamics of the ferromagnetic state under a different, corresponding weak asymmetric Hamiltonian $H'$ (see SM for details).
 In this equivalent picture, the symmetry-breaking terms in $H'$ are proportional to $\sin{\theta}$ and act as a weak perturbation for small tilt angles.
-According to HSI, such weak symmetry-breaking results in the ferromagnetic state having a limited overlap with the full spectrum of eigenstates, causing slow, non-thermal relaxation.
-The two-step protocol overcomes this limitation as the initial evolution under the symmetry-breaking Hamiltonian enhances the thermal properties of the state by promoting its spread across the Hilbert space.
+According to HSI, such weak symmetry breaking approximately confines the dynamics of the ferromagnetic state to a polynomially small corner of the Hilbert space, causing slow, non-thermal relaxation.
+The two-step protocol overcomes this limitation as the initial evolution under the symmetry-breaking Hamiltonian enhances the thermal properties of the state by driving the state into a broader charge distribution and promoting its spread across the Hilbert space.
 This process destroys the condition for HSI and accelerates the subsequent relaxation when the system is switched to $H_{sym}$, leading to the observed QPME.
 We further observe that the green and red curves converge to different steady-state values, despite evolving under the same final Hamiltonian after the switch.
 This difference arises because direct evolution under $H_{sym}$ alone results in a non-thermal steady state due to HSI, whereas the two-step protocol drives the system toward a thermal state.
 However, the QPME vanishes for larger tilt angles, such as $\theta=0.4\pi$ (see SM).
 At a large tilt, the initial state is already distributed broadly across different charge sectors with no remnants of HSI.
 This leaves no room for the transient asymmetric evolution to further enhance thermalization, thereby eliminating the speed-up effect.
 Furthermore, we note that the transient asymmetric evolution induces a characteristic overshooting in the EA (green curve), a feature that has been previously reported in \cite{yu2025symmetry} for symmetry-breaking dynamics.